FDio/csit/docs/report/nsh_sfc_functional_tests/overview.rst

   VXLAN-GPE-NSH encapsulated packtes to the TG from other NIC.
   - Test case count: 6

-Total 25 NSH SFC functional tests in the CSIT |release|.
+Total 25 NSH SFC functional tests in the CSIT-|release|.